 Determining reaction endpoint in polymer/resin reactors is critical to achieve desired product properties, such as molecular weight.
-Knowing exactly when the reaction is over saves residence time and batch conversion time, and lowers the overall manufacturing cost.
+Knowing exactly when the reaction is complete saves residence time and batch conversion time, and lowers the overall manufacturing cost.
 Having real-time information leads to signiﬁcant improvements in process control because you see activity with continuous readout that less frequent grab sampling may miss.
 Continuous monitoring allows you to go beyond “in-spec” to “on-target”!
 Online monitoring delivers a number of beneﬁts including:

-• No need to increase grab samples near the end of the reaction.
+- No need to increase grab samples near the end of the reaction.

-• No need to pressure your analytical lab for faster turnaround of reference method results.
+- No need to pressure your analytical lab for faster turnaround of reference method results.

-NIR (near-infrared) spectroscopy is effecive in providing one of the key parameters used to determine molecular weight, acid value.
+NIR (near-infrared) spectroscopy is effective in providing one of the key parameters used to determine molecular weight, acid value.
 Another key parameter is viscosity, also measured in the reactor.
 Both parameters are used together to monitor the path of the reaction and to accurately determine the end point.
 Different products can be distinguished by these paths, as shown for hypothetical products A and B in Figure 1.